Currency in Morocco

 The attraction to Morocco is endless with it tantalising food markets, amazing mosaics, rich historic cities and desert visits on camel.
 But it isn’t a budget destination and to get the most out of your trip, it’s a good idea to learn everything you can about the local currency and payment options before you go.

-The official currency in Morocco is the Moroccan Dirham, which has the international code MAD and the symbol DH.
+The currency everyone uses in Morocco is the Moroccan Dirham, which has the international code MAD and the symbol DH.
 Moroccan banknotes have 4 denominations: 20, 50, 100 and 200.
 The Dirham has 2 types of coins, dirham and centimes.

 Dirham coins: 1dh, 2dh, 5dh, and 10dh